BenFictional/dmd-300-sp20/animation.md

 ## Types of animation projects

 Animation projects can be fully 2D, 3D, or a combination of the two.

 1. Short film
-2. Explainer animation
+2. Explainer animation \([Vox](https://www.youtube.com/user/voxdotcom) makes a lot of fun infographic style videos\)
 3. Motion graphics \(bumper animations, commercials, titles, user interface elements in 3D environments\)
 4. Experimental: [Examples on vimeo.com](https://vimeo.com/categories/experimental)
 5. Scientific or data-driven simulations and visualizations